Masakh’iSizwe (WC Dept of Transport and Public Works) Bursary South Africa 2021 – 2022

 ABOUT THE COMPANY – WESTERN CAPE DEPARTMENT OF TRANSPORT AND PUBLIC WORKS

-The Western Cape Department of Transport and Public Works are the South African governmental department which is responsible for the maintenance and construction of the countries roads, as well health facilities, educational facilities and general buildings.
+The Western Cape Department of Transport and Public Works is a South African governmental department which is responsible for the maintenance and construction of the countries roads, as well as health facilities, educational facilities and general buildings.

 ABOUT THE BURSARY PROGRAMME – FIELDS COVERED

 The Masakh’iSizwe Bursary Programme was founded in 2006 by the Department of Transport and Public Works, in partnership with higher education institutions, (HEI), relevant professional bodies and non-governmental organisations (NGOs).

 Masakh’iSizwe will be awarding bursaries within the Engineering and Built Environment sector, particularly for studies within the following fields (Degree/ Higher Diploma studies):